By Matthew Wamser

 “I’m trying to show that there’s a process of putting together all these things we’ve lost,” he says.
 “We can use our heritage to help us be successful in our schooling, communities and careers.
 When you have a greater sense of identity, you can succeed.”

-If you would like to help fund Research & Student Success, please visit the Give to UWM webpage.
+If you would like to help fund Research and Student Success, please visit the Give to UWM webpage.